 1. Idealisation￼, devaluation, discard, hoover.
-At the start, they will mirror everything about you, come across as your perfect soulmate, then they will slowly take you down, to just up and leave, when you think you can not take any more, they swoop back in playing all nice to sweep you off your feet again, this is a pattern they will repeat, while people who don’t see who the narcissist genuinely is allow them to do so.
+At the start, they will mirror everything about you and come across as your perfect soulmate.
+Then they will slowly take you down, to just up and leave.
+When you think you can not take any more, they swoop back in, playing all nice to sweep you off your feet again.
+This is a pattern they will repeat, while people who don’t see who the narcissist genuinely is allow them to do so.
 They will sink you so low, then offer intermittent play nice.
 It’s not like they tell you they hate you and treat you as they hate you.
 Most often, they tell you they love you and confuse you by treating you like they hate you.
-One minute they can treat you better than anyone ever has to, then treat you worse than anyone ever has.
+One minute they can treat you better than anyone ever has.
+Then they treat you worse than anyone ever has.
 They are the masters of manipulation that sell you a dream, to deliver you a living nightmare, only they provoke you and blame that nightmare all on you.
 Friends, family members, partners, etc., most narcissistic people will follow the pattern of idealisation, devaluation, discard, hoover and repeat.

 2. Gaslighting. is an insidious form of emotional abuse, a tactic the narcissist uses to get the target to lose their exact version of reality, phrases such as, “That didn’t happen.”
 “You’re imagining things.”
 “You’re crazy.”
 “You’re too sensitive.”
 And many more.